 - Encourage our clients to participate in daily physical activity.
-The benefits of moderate exercise include: stress reduction, increased energy, disease management or prevention, and exercise also boosts your mood, just to name a few.
+The benefits of moderate exercise include stress reduction, increased energy, improved sleep, and disease management or prevention.
+Exercise also boosts our mood.

 - Encourage professional development and continuous learning.
 Learning not only feeds the mind, but it also helps our clients develop and strengthen their skills.

-Now that we have addressed the person as a whole, we also need to look at external factors that can affect our clients and their careers, and look for solutions to move past such obstacles.
-For example, one client had been offered her dream job on a small, remote island; however, her children were young, and although their grandparents babysat them during the day, her husband was settled in his job and didn’t have any job prospects on the island.
+Now that we have addressed the person as a whole, we also need to look at the external factors that can affect our clients and their careers.
+Some of those external factors may present barriers and we can help our clients seek solutions – if possible – to move past such obstacles.
+For example, one of my clients had been offered her dream job on a small, remote island; however, her children were young, and although their grandparents would be available to babysit them during the day, her husband was settled in his job and would not have any job prospects on the island.
 The decision would affect the family as a whole, and geographic location and community were also factors.
-While we should not, as career practitioners, steer a decision, we can empower our clients by giving them tools and resources to make their own decisions.
+While we should never, as career practitioners, steer clients toward a specific decision, we can empower them by providing tools and resources to assist in making their own decisions.

-Holistic career development takes into account the whole person and ensuring that some, if not all, of our core needs are met, but also taking into consideration the external driving forces.
+Holistic career development takes not just the whole person into account, ensuring that some – if not all – of our core needs are met, but it also takes external driving forces into consideration.

 Delve deeper into the topic of holistic career development with these articles: